AlbertMedina/3.1-Patterns-Nivell1/README.md

 # Patterns

 ## Description - Exercise statement
-Three levels of exercises to work design patterns.
+Three levels of exercises to work with design patterns.

 ### Level 1
 Using Singleton pattern to create an Undo class to manage command history from the console input.